Jokic gets triple-double, Nuggets roll past Heat 104-93 in Game 1 of NBA Finals

 Heat: Miami fell to 1-6 all-time in Game 1s of the NBA Finals.
 The Heat lost the series opener in each of their title years — 2006, 2012 and 2013 — and the only win came in 2011, a series they eventually lost to Dallas. … Adebayo’s 25 shots were a career high.
 He became the third player to score at least 24 points for Miami in a Game 1 of a finals.
 James did it three times for the Heat and Dwyane Wade did it in 2006.

 Nuggets: Jokic became the eighth player to have a triple-double in Game 1 of a finals.
-None of the others were accompanied by 27 points; Dave Cowens had a 25-point triple-double to open the 1976 finals. … Bruce Brown, who played his college ball at Miami, scored 10. … Denver got to the foul line 20 times to Miami’s two.
+None of the others were accompanied by 27 points; Dave Cowens had a 25-point triple-double to open the 1976 finals. … Brown, who played his college ball at Miami, scored 10. … Denver got to the foul line 20 times.

 CELEB WATCH

-Among those in the sellout crowd: Grammy winner H.E.R., NFL legend and former Denver quarterback Peyton Manning, current Denver quarterback Russell Wilson, Broncos coach Sean Payton and actor-comedian Ken Jeong.
+Among those in the sellout crowd: Grammy winner H.E.R., former Denver quarterback Peyton Manning, current Denver quarterback Russell Wilson, Broncos coach Sean Payton and actor-comedian Ken Jeong.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports